UICollectionView. Load List of Images From Remote Server Url

 // Define server side script URL

-let scriptUrl = "http://swiftdeveloperblog.com/list-of-images/"
+let scriptUrl = "https://jsonplaceholder.typicode.com/photos"

 // Create NSURL Ibject

-let myUrl = URL(string: urlWithParams);
+let myUrl = URL(string: scriptUrl);

 // Creaste URL Request